rails/action_push_native/README.md

       team_id: your_apple_team_id
       # Your identifier found on https://developer.apple.com/account/resources/identifiers/list
       topic: your.bundle.identifier

+      # Set this to the number of threads used to process notifications (Default: 5).
+      # When the pool size is too small a ConnectionPool::TimeoutError error will be raised.
+      connection_pool_size: 10
+      request_timeout: 60

+      # Decide when to connect to APNs development server.
+      # Please note that anything built directly from Xcode and loaded on your phone will have
+      # the app generate DEVELOPMENT tokens, while everything else (TestFlight, Apple Store, ...)
+      # will be considered as PRODUCTION environment.
+      connect_to_development_server: <%= Rails.env.development? %>
     android:
       service: fcm
       # Your Firebase project service account credentials